-The area Electrification Suite & Test Lab (ESTL) is dedicated to electric mobility that reduces local emissions and improves the quality of city living.
+The area Electrification Suite & Test Lab (ESTL) is working on the integration of electric mobility into the power system.
+Switching to lectric road transport reduces local emissions and improves the quality of city living.
 For a seamless integration into the power system, demand side management strategies are under investigation.
-In order to make the electricity supply “greener”, alternative sources of energy and their storage options are considered.
+In order to make the electricity supply “greener”, alternative sources of energy and storage options are considered.

-a) Charging infrastructure and strategies
+Charging infrastructure and strategies

 Demand side management for efficient operation of the electric transport system

 Even if smart charging is applied, charging of electric vehicles leads to higher overall power demand.
-Especially the additional power demand for fast charging can be a challenge for the distribution grid.
+Especially the additional power demand for fast charging can be a challenge to grid operation.
 The purpose of our research is to minimise the grid impact of the electrification of public transport.
 Therefore, we first identify demand hot spots by analysing buildings and traffic.
 The results are used to identify strategies for optimal scheduling of electric loads, i.e. consumers of electricity.
 These measures are called demand side management and demand response and they can be applied to all kinds of consumers of electricity such as buildings, electric transport etc. We implement software tools and develop hardware demonstrators to demonstrate our results in real-life applications.

-c) Integration of renewables for a sustainable transport system
+Integration of renewables for a sustainable transport system